harrydehix/simple-units/guides/3_creating_custom_unit_groups.md

 ### You want more information?

 You are currently reading a quick guide, but not the official documentation.
 Some things have been simplified here.
 E.g. there are more powerful but complex ways to create units (see FlexibleUnit).
-Feel free to explore the official documentation!
+Feel free to explore the [official documentation](https://harrydehix.github.io/simple-units/)!

-**Note**: As the official docs are currently not hosted online you have to clone this repository and open `docs/index.html` in your browser.